Frequently Asked Questions

 What other requirements are needed to be accepted into CATCH?

-A Washington State Patrol and a national background checks are required of all CATCH applicants.
-Certain disqualifying crimes can hinder clinical placements and employment so CATCH works closely with each applicant to assess past crimes and their potential impact on securing future employment.
-If a student's past criminal record prevents them from beginning a career in health care, CATCH staff members work closely with that student to explore other fields and options leading to successful outcomes.
+A Washington State Patrol or national background check will be conducted on all I-CATCH applicants.
+Certain disqualifying crimes can hinder clinical placements and employment so I-CATCH works closely with each applicant to assess past instances of justice involvement and their potential impact on securing future employment.
+If a student's past criminal record prevents them from beginning a career in healthcare, I-CATCH staff members work closely with that student to explore other fields and options that can lead to a more successful outcomes.

 In some cases, proof of low-income status may be needed such as tax forms or other financial income proof.

 Immunizations are required PRIOR to the start of clinical internships.
 Students will have to complete specific immunization requirements and provide documentation to their instructor.
-CATCH works with each student while in the program to obtain the immunizations needed prior to clinical placements.
-Built into the CATCH pre-requisite courses is an instructor-led overview of what immunizations are needed, why, and by when to ensure timely clinical placements.
+I-CATCH works with each student while in the program to obtain the immunizations needed prior to clinical placements.

 What supplies and resources will I need for the program?

-CATCH provides accepted students with all necessary supplies including, but not limited to, a laptop computer, all course textbooks and materials, scrubs, shoes, gait belts, stethoscopes, and additional lab supplies as needed and required for each course.
-CATCH staff pre-order all needed student supplies and materials and distribute them to students as they are needed throughout the program.
+I-CATCH provides accepted students with all necessary supplies including, but not limited to, a laptop computer, course textbooks and materials, scrubs, shoes, gait belts, stethoscopes, and additional lab supplies as needed and/or required for each course.